Different Types of Semi-Trailer Axles

 December 15th, 2020

-Semi-trailer suspension systems do the important job of minimizing harsh movements and protecting the semi-trailer and its freight.
+Semi-trailer suspension systems minimize harsh movements and protect the semi-trailer and its freight.
 Suspension systems include the parts that connect the trailer and truck to the wheels to facilitate better ride quality and road handling, such as tires, axles, and affiliated hardware.

-Each of these components plays an integral role in the performance of a trailer.
-They’re also an important factor when looking at semi-trailers for sale or rent because the suspension system determines a trailer’s load capacity, maintenance costs, and driving stability.
+Each of these components plays an integral role in a trailer’s performance.
+They’re also important when looking at semi-trailers for sale or rent because the suspension system determines a trailer’s load capacity, maintenance costs, and driving stability.

 As with most vehicles, there are many options to choose from when selecting the right suspension system for your trailer.
 For heavy haul trailers, axles play a prominent role in trailer operation.
 They not only allow wheels to move but also bear the weight of the load.

-Just like there are different types of suspension systems there are also different types of trailer axles.
+There are different types of suspension systems, and there are also different types of trailer axles.
 Here you’ll learn about the most common trailer suspension systems and the various semi-trailer axles that go with them.

 Air Ride Suspension

 Air ride suspension has grown to be the most popular in the trailer industry, with about 75 percent of semi-trailers using a form of air suspension.
-Air suspension has garnered a reputation as a cost-effective option for fleet managers because they require less maintenance and repair and have a higher resale value.
+Air suspension has garnered a reputation as a cost-effective option for fleet managers because it requires less maintenance and repair and has a higher resale value.

-The purpose of air ride suspension is to accommodate the amount of weight being hauled.
-This lends to a smoother, more efficient ride.
-As weight changes on the trailer, the height control valve senses movement between the axle and chassis.
-When the movement is large enough, the system sends more air pressure into the air springs bringing axles to the ideal height, also known as ride height.
+The purpose of air ride suspension is to accommodate the amount of weight being hauled, resulting in a smoother, more efficient ride.
+As the trailer’s weight changes, the height control valve senses movement between the axle and chassis.
+When the movement is large enough, the system sends more air pressure into the air springs, bringing the axles to the ideal height, AKA ride height.

 Spring Ride Suspension

-Spring ride suspension dates much farther back than air ride and was initially used for horse-drawn carriages and continued to be used in automobile production.
-Today, spring ride suspension is found on some moving floor trailers, flatbeds, and older dry vans.
+Spring ride suspension dates much farther back than air ride suspension.
+It was initially used for horse-drawn carriages and continues to be used in automobile production.
+Today, spring ride suspension is found on moving floor trailers, flatbeds, and older dry vans.

 Semi-trailers with spring suspension have several layers of flexible steel strips that join together to act as a single unit.
-These steel strips are referred to as a “leaf pack” and they attach to the frame of the trailer and rest above the axle.
+These steel strips are referred to as a “leaf pack,” and they attach to the trailer’s frame and rest above the axle.
 The semi-elliptic leaf springs cushion the semi-trailer’s load from shock.
-But, spring suspension can result in a harsher ride than air ride suspension so it’s not as common as air ride.
+However, spring suspension can result in a harsher ride than air ride suspension, so it’s not as common as air ride suspension.

 Tandem Axles

-Most semi-trailers have tandem axles.
-This term refers to the placement of 2 sets of axles spaced one right behind the other.
-Typically, tandem axles are approximately 5 feet apart and this proximity offers trucks certain benefits.
+Most semi-trailers have tandem axles, which refer to the placement of two sets of axles spaced one right behind the other.
+Typically, tandem axles are approximately 5 feet apart, and this proximity offers trucks certain benefits.

-From time to time, tires may incur damage.
+Tires may occasionally be damaged.
 Tandem axles allow you to stop your trailer before serious damage is done.
-The additional tire is near enough to alleviate the burden of weight from the damaged tire.
+The additional tire is close enough to alleviate the burden of weight from the damaged tire.

-Load distribution is also affected by tandem axles.
-More axles allow your load to be distributed over a larger portion of the frame helping your trailer bear the weight.
+Tandem axles also impact load distribution.
+More axles allow your load to be distributed over a larger portion of the frame, helping your trailer bear the weight.

-Common practice is to slide tandem axles forward or backward to support weight where you need it most.
-Newer dry vans often come with air-slide suspension to aid in moving tandem axles.
+It is common practice to slide tandem axles forward or backward to support weight where it is needed most.
+Newer dry vans often have air-slide suspension to aid in moving tandem axles.

 Pros of Tandem Axles

-• Extra tires enable trailer to carry more weight
+- Extra tires enable the trailer to carry more weight

 Cons of Tandem Axles

-• Reduced tire life if load is unlevel
+- Reduced tire life if the load is unlevel

-Tandem axles are good for: Flatbeds, Lowboys, Reefers, Dumps, Dry Vans, Tanks, Tippers, Yard Tractors, Moving Floors, Hopper Bottoms
+Tandem axles are suitable for: Flatbeds, Lowboys, Reefers, Dumps, Dry Vans, Tanks, Tippers, Yard Tractors, Moving Floors, Hopper Bottoms

 Spread Axles

-Spread axle trailers have single axles spaced out a minimum of 10 feet apart.
-While spread axle trailers are known for their flexibility, they’re also infamous for the wear and tear they inflict on their tires.
+Spread-axle trailers have single axles spaced at least 10 feet apart.
+While they’re known for flexibility, they’re also infamous for the wear and tear they inflict on tires.

-Each spread semi-trailer axle is treated individually which allows a single axle to carry 20,000 pounds.
-This means spread axles can carry 40,000 pounds which gives you more leeway when placing a heavier load.
+Each spread semi-trailer axle is treated individually, allowing a single axle to carry 20,000 pounds.
+This means spread axles can carry 40,000 pounds, which gives you more leeway when placing a heavier load.

-In certain states, like California, trailers over 48 feet long need to have a kingpin to the center of the rear axle at 41 feet.
-This can be challenging to do with a semi-trailer with spread axles.
+In certain states, like California, trailers over 48 feet long need a kingpin to the center of the rear axle at 41 feet.
+This can be challenging with a semi-trailer with spread axles.

 Spread axles tend to be better for long hauls and are also called “split” tandems.